ml-mahendra/Know-Me/README.md

 <img align='right' src='https://user-images.githubusercontent.com/5713670/87202985-820dcb80-c2b6-11ea-9f56-7ec461c497c3.gif' width='200"'>

 I am Mahendra Nath Reddy E 😃.
-I am currently an student in Bachelor of Technology focused in Computer Science and engineering from REVA University, Bangalore.
+I am a Graduate student in Bachelor of Technology focused in Computer Science and engineering from REVA University, Bangalore.
 I love to explore and learn about new things especially in the domain of Artificial Intelligence and Robotics.

 ## 👯 Communities
 * Chair, IEEE Student Branch REVA University - 2021